xavidop/genkit-opentelemetry-go/README.md

 # Genkit OpenTelemetry Plugin for Go

-A comprehensive OpenTelemetry plugin for [Firebase Genkit Go](https://genkit.dev/go/docs/) that provides out-of-the-box trace spans, metrics collectors, and logs with the flexibility to bring your own exporters.
+A comprehensive OpenTelemetry plugin for [Genkit Go](https://genkit.dev/go/docs/) that provides out-of-the-box trace spans, metrics collectors, and logs with the flexibility to bring your own exporters.

 ## Features